 4] Click on the Edit in Excel option.
 If you receive a prompt to choose a version of Excel, select Excel 2016.

-6] Click on Share button found on the upper right corner of the window.
-In the Invite People box, just type in the email addresses of your team members of the people you would want to collaborate with.
+6] Click on the Share button found in the upper right corner of the window.
+In the Invite People box, type in the email addresses of your team members of the people you would want to collaborate with.
 Separate each email address with a semi-colon.
 Choose Can Edit and then proceed to click on the Share button.

 7] The people whom you have shared the file with would receive an email with the link to the file and access to open it.
 To co-author, they need to click on Edit Workbook and then select Edit in Excel.

 8] Once you open the file, you will see your invited collaborator’s avatar or images in the upper right corner of the Excel window.
-They would usually appear either with their own saved picture, avatar or in letter G which means “guest” or the initials of their names if there are no chosen profile images.
-Your selections would be highlighted in green while other people’s selection would be in other colors like blue, red, yellow, or violet.
+They would usually appear either with their own saved picture, avatar, or in the letter G which means “guest” or the initials of their names if there are no chosen profile images.
+Your selections would be highlighted in green while other people’s selections would be in other colors like blue, red, yellow, or violet.

 Once you click on the avatar, you will be routed to where the other person is currently working on the spreadsheet.
 His presence can be noticed by a blinking colored cursor.
 Now, you can edit the documents simultaneously with co-authoring on spreadsheets which in turn makes working on projects speedy and convenient.